 Aerial victory claims

-O'Neill was officially credited with eight aerial victory claims against enemy fighter aircraft between March 4, 1943 to October 29, 1943.
+O'Neill was officially credited with eight aerial victories between March 4, 1943 to October 29, 1943.
 During a two week period between (October 15–29, 1943) O'Neill claimed six of his eight victories.
 On October 24, 1943 he became an "ace" with five aerial victory claims, the first World War II ace from New York State.
 All of his victory claims were against Japanese fighter aircraft in the air.
-In New Guinea, O'Neill earned the nickname 'Jump' because he was expert in jumping the enemy, shooting them down and avoiding their return fire.
+In New Guinea, O'Neill earned the nickname "Jump" because he was expert in jumping the enemy, shooting them down and avoiding their return fire.
 He was often photographed with a cigar.

 March 4, 1943 – Battle of the Bismarck Sea

 On March 4, 1943 during the Battle of the Bismarck Sea O'Neill claimed a Ki-43-I Oscar over Lae.
 This was his first aerial victory.

 March 28, 1943 – Victory over Oro Bay

 On March 28, 1943 O'Neill claimed his second aerial victory off piloting P-38G "Beautiful Lass" 43-2204 as one of eight P-38s on a mission to intercept Japanese bombers escorted by Zeros bound for Oro Bay.
 This was his second aerial victory, scored on his 22nd birthday.

 On April 5, 1943 O'Neill took off piloting P-38 "Elsie" Squadron Number 88 normally assigned to Captain Clay Tice.
 Returning to land at Horanda Airfield (Dobodura No. 4), the aircraft suffered a nose wheel strut collapsed and came to rest with the nose in the mud with the tail in the air.
 Afterwards, the aircraft was photographed and later written off.

 October 24, 1943 – Double Victory Over Rabaul